loopup/siesta/README.md

 It is recommended that you have a separate project to contain DTOs and Siesta requests that can be deployed as a Nuget package and consumed by any consumers of your API.

 Hopefully it can be seen that this gives you a much greater control over how your API is controlled.
 You can fully unit test your requests and the effort for making calls accurately only has to happen once!

+### Using a Siesta client you have been provided with

+A Siesta client is perfectly primed to be injected as part of your DI provider at startup.

+You can do all configuration of you Siesta client yourself.
+Simply register it how you would register any other HttpClient[https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-5.0#consumption-patterns].

+However there are also some (currently one) extension methods to make registration easier.
+If there are some common use cases we will look to add these in future.
+If you think yu have a common usage then please feel free to make a PR!

+#### IServiceCollection extensions

+You can use the `AddSiestaClientWithCorrelationIdAndSerilog` extension method to add a Siesta client that will log requests with Serilog and that will add a correlation id header to each request.

+The current functionality includes:
+- Including a correlation id with each request if one has been set on the request
+- Logs info for every request made with System and machine information
+- Logs all failed requests as an error